 Appearance: pours a clear light amber with orange and very light golden hues.
 No visible carbonation.
 Body is medium.

 Aroma/Nose: dry with notes of vanilla and wood.
 There are also overripe apples on the nose with a light sweet note to it.
 Quite tannic.
 I don’t smell any whisky though.
 Pleasant aroma.

 Taste: there goes the whisky!
 The first sip was quite harsh, as the Hunt’s cider immediately hits the taste buds.
 This cider is definitely on the drier side.
 Intriguingly, there is some sort of a ham taste perceivable in the beginning.
 I can also sense overripe apples, whisky, wood, vanilla.
 Almost no tartness, but the acidity increases over time.
 The finish has dry and relatively strong bitter tannic taste but mild astringency.
 Again, the bitter taste reduces over time.

 Overall: I love them both whisky and cider.
-Cider is usually drank at 8-10°C, whereas whisky is usually consumed at room temperature.
+Cider is usually drunk at 8-10°C, whereas whisky is usually consumed at room temperature.
 To be honest I didn’t enjoy this cider when it was properly chilled (just taken out of the refrigerator).
 It tasted unbalanced, not well rounded, also, acidity was not perceivable.
 However, once it warmed up (almost reached room temperature) the taste significantly improved.
-It allowed all whisky and cider flavors to shine through and since then every sip was enjoyable.
+It allowed all whisky and cider flavours to shine through and since then every sip was enjoyable.
 However, this is still not my cup of tea.
 3.5/6

 Availability: doesn’t seem to be available on Hunt’s Cider website anymore.
 I guess the whisky conditioned cider is out of stock or it has something to do with the new cider range.